HZNUJeffreyRen/pytorch-fasterrcnn/README.md

 # Future work

-1. support more backbones, such as resnext, senet and resnest
+1.support more backbones, such as resnext, senet and resnest

-2. support deformable convolution
+2.support deformable convolution

-3. mish activation function
+3.mish activation function

 ...